lanl/MATAR/tutorial/getting_started/Example2/README.md

 ### Language Integration
 - When working with C/C++ code: Prefer CArray
-- When working with Fortran code: Prefer FArray
+- When working with Fortran/Matlab code: Prefer FArray
 - When using mixed language environments: Choose based on dominant access pattern

 ## Example Features